-Modes (songs): Like Kiss or AC/DC, modes are tied to songs.
+Like Kiss or AC/DC, modes are tied to songs.
 You start a mode by picking it on the plunge and it also starts a timer with it.
-The mode ends when you run out of time (at least one – Same Old Song – will end after you’ve shot enough targets during the CIU phase), but thankfully the music continues until you start a new song mode.
-You can earn more time by shooting the left scoop while Crank it Up is lit (although it’s really a shame that Stern used “Crank It Up” on another rock pin to merely add more time -- kind of tarnishes the aura, value, importance, and accomplishment that MET’s CIU holds).
+Most modes end when you run out of time (at least one – Same Old Song – will end after you’ve shot enough targets during the CIU phase), but thankfully the music continues until you start a new song mode.
+You can earn more time by shooting the left scoop while Crank it Up is lit (although it’s really a shame that Stern used “Crank It Up” on another rock pin to merely add more time – kind of tarnishes the aura, value, importance, and accomplishment that MET’s CIU holds).
 You cannot start a new mode on subsequent plunges if you drain while there’s still time on your mode (at least prior to completing it).
 After finishing the mode, shoot the scoop while the record insert is flashing to choose your next mode.
 This is always available if a song is over during single-ball play.

 Completing a mode:

 Mode progress is tracked by the flower underneath the mode timer.
 Completing shots in the mode adds another petal to the flower.
 Some modes require all petals to complete and others do not.
 When the flower is completed you may still play the mode.
-If the timer reaches 0 and the mode is completed you get a "final shot” where all shots on the playfield are lit.
+If the timer reaches 0 and the mode is completed you get an untimed “final shot” where all shots on the playfield are lit.
 This final shot qualifies your Super Mode that is tied to the mode you just completed.
 Note that you MUST shoot this final shot prior to draining or you will have lost your Super Mode.
 For example: even if you have the most epic Walk This Way mode, ratcheting up your base Super Ramps value to millions of points, you will not be given the opportunity to cash in any Super Ramps without hitting the final shot when the timer runs out.

-Rats in the Cellar and Back in the Saddle, and Walk This Way do not need to be completed to finish the mode.
+Rats in the Cellar, Back in the Saddle, and Walk This Way do not need to be completed to finish the mode.
 They award higher value Super Spinner and Super Pops respectively for the more shots that are made.

 Picking your next mode: Shoot the scoop while the record insert is flashing (looks like Stern rolling stones record insert) to choose your next mode.
 Always available if a song is over unless you start Multiball.

-Crank it up: After shooting any single shot in a mode, crank it up is lit on the left scoop.
+After shooting any single shot in a mode, crank it up is lit on the left scoop.
 This shot changes the shots that are lit during the mode and adds value and “coins” to your remaining mode shots.
 These often correspond to the Super Modes for each corresponding song.
 This does not change the number of shots required to complete a mode.

-Super modes: Playing a mode through to completion awards a specific super mode tied to that mode.
+Playing a mode through to completion awards a specific super mode tied to that mode.
 When playing a mode you earn “coins” based on how well you play a mode.
 More shots made as combos and to flashing arrows earn you more coins, and I believe shots made after you Crank it Up are also worth more coins than shots without using CIU.
 Your coins are ‘cashed in’ at the completion of a mode toward the base value of your super mode.

 Shooting the toy box lights your locks.
 You can light up to 6 locks at a time (they will be green flashing inserts under the box) prior to collecting any of them.
 On subsequent Toys MB’s, you must hit the Toy Box multiple times to light each Lock.
-When a Lock is lit, shoot the right inner orbit LOCK shot thing to physically lock balls in the toy box via the LOCK lane saucer/kicker – but beware: the kicker frequently misses, and the missed shot to the toybox means the ball is still in play, and there will be no new ball served to the shooter lane.
+When a Lock is lit, shoot the right-side LOCK lane to physically lock balls in the toy box via the LOCK lane saucer/kicker – but beware: the kicker frequently misses, and the missed shot to the toy box means the ball is still in play, and there will be no new ball served to the shooter lane.
 You can also hit the backdoor of the LOCK lane as a skill shot (think of it like the Rudy’s Hideout skill shot) for free locks.
 You can start multiball with 3 balls… but can choose to abort and lock up to 6 balls in a multiball.
 This enables higher playfield multiplier during Toys multiball.
 And 6-ball Toys MB has base jackpot values that are double that of 3-ball Toys MB.
 Note that if you are playing a multiplayer game and another player has a higher amount of balls locked than you do, the ball will instead hit Jacky in the head.
 There is a neat animation on the display and a short ball saver when this occurs.

-Toys MB Scoring: AKA Klingon MB.
-Can bring another song in to this but Toys in the Attic is another mode insert that is really only the multiball and can be "completed” like other songs.
+AKA Klingon MB.
+Can bring another song in to this, but Toys in the Attic is another song mode insert that can be started and “completed” like other songs.
 There’s a Super Jackpot around the 6th Jackpot.
-To complete the mode, you must hit every green jackpot twice and then hit the roving double jackpot, and finally hit the double super jackpot at the Toys lock lane shot.
+To complete the mode, you must hit every green jackpot twice, then hit the roving double jackpot, and finally hit the double super jackpot at the Toys lock lane shot.
 Hitting the 2x Super JP relights all the jackpot shots, and completes the Toys in the Attic insert.

 Note: no timed ball-lock 2x scoring in EMB.